 - The Draftsman Tactile Drawing Board is used in combination with special film and a stylus to create instant raised-line drawings.
 Use the Draftsman before and during lessons or practices to draw the boundaries of a field or court.
 With these drawings, teachers can help improve students’ spatial recognition skills and demonstrate game strategies

 - Everybody Plays!
-How Kids With Visual Impairments Play Sports is a fun storybook written by Cindy Lou Aillaud and Lauren Lieberman that follows an elementary school-age child to a sports camp for children who have visual impairment, blindness, or deafblindness.
+How Kids With Visual Impairments Play Sports is a fun storybook written by Cindy Lou Aillaud and Lauren Lieberman that follows an elementary school-age child to a sports camp for children who have visual impairments, blindness, or deafblindness.
 Written at a 4th grade reading level, readers learn about sports and recreational physical activities that are enjoyed universally and about specific sports designed for persons with visual impairment and blindness.
-The large print version is available while supplies last and accessible versions are available as free downloads.
+This book is available as a free download.

 - APH Press book Physical Education and Sports for People with Visual Impairments and Deafblindness: Foundations of Instruction provides practical and essential information on modifying physical skills instruction, techniques for adapting sports and other physical activities, and more.